 Currently, I have already four types of SD cards for my Canon EOS M5 and Sony A7 III.

 - SanDisk Extreme PRO, 95MB/s, UHS-I, V30, 32GB

 - SanDisk Ultra, 80MB/s, UHS-I, 128GB

 - SanDisk Extreme PRO, 170MB/s, UHS-I, V30, 128GB

-If you are planning to buy an SD card, you won’t go wrong with this memory card below.
+If you are planning to buy an SD card, you won’t go wrong with the memory card below.